 Economics 126.
 Econometrics II or Economics 127, Special Topics in Econometrics (both CMC) or an equivalent course.

 Unless otherwise specified, prerequisites and core courses are to be completed on the Scripps campus.
 Students planning to study abroad are urged to complete core courses beforehand.

-2. Electives Two additional courses in economics, both of which must have an intermediate theory prerequisite.
+Two additional courses in economics, both of which must have an intermediate theory prerequisite.
 At least one of them must be taken at Scripps.

-3. Mathematics Courses Math 30, 31, and 32 (Calculus I, II, and III).
+Mathematics Courses Math 30, 31, and 32 (Calculus I, II, and III).
 Math 60 (Linear Algebra).
 One semester of either Math 102 (Differential Equations) or Math 151 (Probability).
+Senior Seminar and Thesis

 4. Senior Seminar and Thesis Economics 190.
 Senior Seminar.
 Economics 191.
 Thesis.

-Honors Program in Economics or Mathematical Economics Requirements for honors in economics or mathematical economics:
+Requirements for honors in economics or mathematical economics: